davidlamt/personal-blog/content/post/personal-thoughts/30-year-without-social-media.md

 Even more recently, I have reactivated some of my personal social media accounts as my girlfriend wanted to tag me in photos and such.
 However, my experience the past year has helped me stay clear from relapsing.

 This entire experience was enlightening for me - I would like to believe I am a better person now than I was a year ago.
-No matter how little I have changed, it is still an improvement!
+I am confident that some of these improvements came about from reducing my social media usage.

 What do you believe are the positive and negative effects of social media?
 How do you think social media has influenced your life and those around you?